Longest flights: Flight types

-There are numerous different types of flights globally operated by different aircraft for different industries and purposes.
-The term "longest flight" is most commonly used in reference to flights that are commercial, passenger and scheduled, such that the flight details are published and tickets are available for purchase.
+There are many different types of flights globally operated by different aircraft for different industries and purposes.
+The term "longest flight" most commonly refers to flights that are commercial, passenger and scheduled, such that the flight details are published and tickets are available for purchase.

-While the term "longest flight" is most commonly used in reference to non-stop flights, direct flights with stops (same flight number used for the full journey) might also be compared on some occasions.
+While the term "longest flight" most commonly refers to non-stop flights, direct flights with stops (same flight number for the whole journey) might also be compared on some occasions.

 Airliners

-The longest-range Airbus jetliner in service is the Airbus A350-900ULR, which is capable of flying 18000 km.
-The A380 is capable of flying 15200 km with 544 passengers.
-The standard A350-900 can fly 15000 km with 325 passengers.
-Airbus is currently developing a variant of the A350-1000 for Qantas which will have the same range as its sister model the Airbus A350-900ULR (18,000 kilometres; 11,000 mi; 9,700 nmi).
+The longest-range Airbus jetliner in service is the Airbus A350-900ULR, which is capable of flying 18000 km with up to 250 passengers in mixed seating.
+A standard A350-900 can fly 15750 km with 325 passengers.
+Airbus is currently developing and testing a ULR variant of the A350-1000 for Qantas which will have a longer range of about 18,500 km.

-Modern widebodies like Boeing 787 Dreamliner and Airbus A350 have become increasingly popular on long-haul routes due to their efficiency and not-so-large capacities, providing good performance with optimized operation costs.
+A Turkish Airlines Boeing 787-9 Dreamliner taxiing and a Singapore Airlines Airbus A350-900 landing behind it in San Francisco.
+Modern wide-body airliners have become increasingly popular on long-haul routes due to their efficiency and advanced engineering.
+Providing improved performance and optimized operational costs.

 The longest-range Boeing airliner in service is the 777-200LR, which can cover 17395 km with 301 passengers.
 Boeing also considered developing a 777-200LR derivative for Qantas.
-It would feature three additional auxiliary fuel tanks (six total), a lighter interior derived from the Boeing 787 Dreamliner, as well as lower density seating.
-Enabling the ability to fly between Sydney and London with a range of just over 18,500 kilometres (11,510 mi; 10,000 nmi).
+It would have three additional auxiliary fuel tanks (six total), a lighter interior derived from the Boeing 787 Dreamliner, and lower-density seating, enabling it to fly between Sydney and London with a range of just over 18,500 kilometres (11,510 mi; 10,000 nmi).
 The announced Boeing 777-8 will be capable of flying 16170 km with 350 to 375 passengers, with the Boeing 787-9 being able to fly 14140 km with 290 passengers.

-Many ultra long-haul, non-stop routes that used to be uneconomical to operate are being made viable by the Airbus A330neo, the Airbus A350 XWB, and the Boeing 787 Dreamliner.
-For example, an all-business-class configuration used in A340 back then, thus, passenger experience also differs from other routes.
-Given flight durations exceeding 16 hours, specially designed cabins (Stretching zone and sleep pod, sky bar) and high-speed internet have been introduced accordingly, to set a new standard for future long-haul.
+Many ultra long-haul, non-stop routes that used to be uneconomical are being made viable by the Airbus A330neo, Airbus A350 XWB, and Boeing 787 Dreamliner.
+For example, Singapore Airlines Flights 21 and 22, launched in 2004, were discontinued in 2013, as operating costs were vulnerable to fluctuations in oil prices.
+Passenger experience was also different from other routes, because the A340 operated in an all-business-class layout; maintaining sufficient guest traffic and controlling expenses becomes challenging, making the model economically unviable.
+Flight durations exceed 16 hours and sometimes fuel savings are achieved by taking advantage of the jet stream.
+Accommodations including specially designed cabins (Stretching zone, sky bar and sleep pod, etc.) and high-speed internet have been introduced accordingly, to set a new standard for long-haul service.

 History

+In the 1910's, the world's first commercial intercity air routes were operated by airships.
+With the rise of fixed-wing aircraft, records for longest flights started to emerge.
 Since the first scheduled commercial passenger flight in 1914 that covered 34 km, records for the longest flight (by great-circle distance) were rapidly set and continue to be set today.